Framework

 You most likely don't want to use "rate limiting" for most use cases.
 Consider using throttling or debouncing instead.

 Rate Limiting's "lossy" nature also means that some executions will be rejected and lost.
 This can be a problem if you need to ensure that all executions are always successful.
-Consider using queueing if you need to ensure that all executions are queued up to be executed, but with a throttled delay to slow down the rate of execution.
+Consider using queuing if you need to ensure that all executions are queued up to be executed, but with a throttled delay to slow down the rate of execution.

 Rate Limiting in TanStack Pacer